ibnzUK/Smart-Contract-GUI/README.md

 This is a React experimental application to fetch Smart contract details

-## Community codders, please commit
+## Community coders, please commit

-Feel free to add extra functions or improvements, This helps me to more familiarise with source control and open source project managing
+Feel free to add extra functions or improvements, This helps me to more familiarise myself with source control and open source project managing

 ## Running instructions